erik-gunnarsson/msc-thesis/README.md

 - `Eq.
 1` and `Eq.
 2` are the headline models
 - `Eq.
 2b` is an exploratory theory test of the Hawk-Dove intuition
-- KLEMS is retained only as a legacy / overlap robustness comparison

 ## Active Data Sources